 forest opposite the city hall of Ichikawa City

 .
-This small forest is one of the hidden famous spots in the city called
+This small forest has been one of the most famous spots in the city called

 Yawata no Yabushirazu (the mazelike thicket at Yawata).
 It is the famous